Sunday Supper is an Amazon Associate and may receive compensation for purchases made through affiliate links.

 - Reduce oven temperature to 325°F and remove roast from oven.
 In a small bowl combine melted butter and maple syrup.
 Brush the maple syrup mixture all over the pork roast.

-- Place back in the oven at 325°F for another 30 minutes, or until the thickest part of the pork reaches 155°F as read by a meat thermometer.
+- Place back in the oven at 325°F for another 30 minutes, or until the thickest part of the pork reaches 140°F as read by a meat thermometer.
+(It will come up to temperature as it rests!)

 - Cut between the ribs, transfer the chops to plates, serve and enjoy!